Blog

 Spacing & Vine Count

 – The vineyard spacing and vine count are important because not every vineyard is planted in the same way.
 Some vineyards (older) have a wider 8’ x 12’ spacing making the vine count per acre much less than more modern spacing of something like 6’ x 9’.
 Then other vineyards have much more dense meter by meter planting.
-It’s not difficult to do the math and see how the vine count could impact yield and farming / maintenance expenses.
+It is not difficult to do the math and see how the vine count could impact yield and farming / maintenance expenses.

 Historical Yield

 – Reviewing historical yields and comparing them to the over all pattern of other growers in the area can highlight interesting trends.
-For example, if the last several years have produces relatively steady yields across the region but a particular vineyard has seen yields trail lower, it’s time to start asking question.
+For example, if the last several years have produces relatively steady yields across the region but a particular vineyard has seen yields trail lower, it is time to start asking questions.
 Is the vineyard simply getting older and producing less?
 Has a virus taken hold and limited production?
 Or, have farming practices changed in effort to improve quality (and hopefully increased wine grape prices)?

 Price Per Ton